notoriouspeg/bamazon/README.md

 Hi!
 I created a Bamazon application for homework assigned in my U of M Coding Bootcamp / Trilogy.

-Here are the instructions.
+The instructions are below.

+First, a few note:

 I have successfully coded steps 1-6.
 I am consistently getting an error after step 6.
 I will keep working on it until the application runs all the way through without errors.
 BTW - the error states:  (node:370948) UnhandledPromiseRejectionWarning: ReferenceError: res is not defined
     at C:\Users\pmickel\Documents\codingBootcamp\homeworks\bamazon\bamazonCustomer.js:71:43.

 However, I am not using Promise in this application.
 I have been researching this error for 2-3 hours now and made many changes but the error persists.
 I however, will persist one more time than the error and will solve it!

-Challenge #1: Customer View (Minimum Requirement)
+INSTRUCTIONS -- Challenge #1: Customer View (Minimum Requirement)

 1. Create a MySQL Database called bamazon.
 2. Then create a Table inside of that database called products.